exakat/exakat-docs/Reference/Rules/Structures/ForeachSourceValue.rst

   In a `foreach() <https://www.php.net/manual/en/control-structures.foreach.php>`_, it is best to keep source and values distinct.
 Otherwise, they overwrite each other.

 Since PHP 7.0, PHP makes a copy of the original source, then works on it.
 This makes possible to use the same name for the source and the values.
+When the source is used as the value, the elements in the array are successively assigned to itself.
+After the loop, the original array has been replaced by its last element.

+The same applies to the index, or to any variable in a `list() <https://www.php.net/list>`_ structure, used in a `foreach() <https://www.php.net/manual/en/control-structures.foreach.php>`_.

 .. code-block:: php